v8/web-tooling-benchmark/README.md

 ## Support

-To see the supported Node.js versions of the current version of the Web Tooling Benchmark, see [the `node_js` section of our CI configuration](https://github.com/v8/web-tooling-benchmark/blob/master/.travis.yml).
+The Web Tooling Benchmark supports the latest [active LTS](https://github.com/nodejs/Release#release-schedule) version of Node.js.
+To see the supported Node.js versions of the current version of the benchmark, see [the `node_js` section of our CI configuration](https://github.com/v8/web-tooling-benchmark/blob/master/.travis.yml).

 ## Building